transloadit/uppy/website/src/_posts/2020-03-custom-providers.md

 }
 ```

 the method makes an http request to the unsplash API based on the documentation to [list collections](https://unsplash.com/documentation#list-collections) and [list collection's photos](https://unsplash.com/documentation#get-a-collections-photos).
-The `_adaptData` method exists to help the conform to [the list data]((https://uppy.io/docs/companion/#list-data))
+The `_adaptData` method exists to help us conform to [the list data](https://uppy.io/docs/companion/#list-data)

 Our `size` method will look something like this: